YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 In some patients, it stays very fine.
 In others, it can widen over time.
 Scar width is influenced by multiple factors, including surgical technique, closure quality, scalp tension, healing biology, and how the patient’s scalp behaves over time.

-This is exactly why I handle reassuring patients too easily with sentences like “the scar will be invisible.”
+This is exactly why I do not reassure patients too easily with sentences like the scar will be invisible.
 A scar may become subtle.
 A scar may be hidden well.
 But no ethical surgeon should speak as though a strip scar does not matter.

 Another disadvantage is that recovery can feel less comfortable for some patients.
 They may experience more tightness, numbness, or a pulling sensation in the donor area, especially in the early period.
 Some patients recover from this quite smoothly, while others remain more aware of the donor area for longer.